pingcap/docs-cn/tools/tidb-binlog-cluster.md

         # the directory of the log file
         log-file = "drainer.log"

+        # Drainer compresses the data when it gets the binlog from Pump.
+The value can be "gzip".
+If it is not configured, it will not be compressed
+        # compressor = "gzip"

         # Syncer Configuration
         [syncer]

-        # the db filter list ("INFORMATION_SCHEMA,PERFORMANCE_SCHEMA,mysql,test" by default)
-        # Does not support the Rename DDL operation on tables of `ignore schemas`.
-        ignore-schemas = "INFORMATION_SCHEMA,PERFORMANCE_SCHEMA,mysql"
+        # If the item is set, the sql-mode will be used to parse the DDL statement.
+        # sql-mode = "STRICT_TRANS_TABLES,NO_ENGINE_SUBSTITUTION"

-        # the number of SQL statements of a transaction which are output to the downstream database (1 by default)
+        # the number of SQL statements of a transaction that are output to the downstream database (20 by default)
-        txn-batch = 1
+        txn-batch = 20

         # the number of the concurrency of the downstream for synchronization.
 The bigger the value,
-        # the better throughput performance of the concurrency (1 by default)
+        # the better throughput performance of the concurrency (16 by default)
-        worker-count = 1
+        worker-count = 16

         # whether to disable the SQL feature of splitting a single binlog file.
 If it is set to "true",
         # each binlog file is restored to a single transaction for synchronization based on the order of binlogs.